sverweij/virtual-code-owners/README.md

   > as a rule, but as an erroneous section heading.
 This behaviour might change
   > to be the same as GitLab's in future releases without a major version bump.

-### Does virtual-code-owners support GitLab style section headings?
+### Does virtual-code-owners support GitLab style sections?

 Yes.